 Is Mandarin harder to learn than other languages?

-The same issue puzzles many people.
-So before exploring deep into the language, it’s natural to wonder if Chinese is one of the most complex languages to learn.
+Many people are puzzled by the same issue.
+So, before exploring the language profoundly, it’s natural to wonder if Chinese is one of the most complex languages to learn.

-It is knowing the extent of the learning curve before beginning the process.
+Knowing the extent of the learning curve before beginning the process is crucial.
 It also helps you learn a language successfully.

-If you’re watching mainland Chinese drama, you will immensely enjoy it if you have a basic understanding of Chinese.
+If you have a basic understanding of Chinese, you will immensely enjoy watching mainland Chinese dramas.
 You may listen to the same song repeatedly.

 Let’s ask again: Is Mandarin a complex language to learn?